Best hybrid SUVs

 There’s still a big boot (although slightly reduced compared to petrol and diesel models), and a tech-filled interior, especially as the plug-in hybrid powertrain isn’t available on the entry-spec Zetec trim.
 The MINI Countryman PHEV is about 2.5 seconds quicker from 0-62mph, but the Kuga never feels like it lacks power.

-Honda no longer offers a diesel version of the CR-V, in response to falling diesel sales, so the most economical version is this hybrid model.
+Honda now only offers its most popular SUV as a hybrid.
 It uses a 2.0-litre petrol engine, a small battery and an electric motor, and can start up and cover short urban distances without waking the engine at all.
 The clever i-MMD system replaces the frustrating CVT gearbox and, alongside a 0-62mph time of 8.8 seconds, it feels very smooth and nippy.

 Inside, the hybrid CR-V is quieter than the petrol model, and all trim levels feature Honda’s driver aids package.
 However, the extra weight means it rolls in corners more than the petrol, which isn’t a car for keen drivers anyway, plus it’s not particularly economical for a hybrid.
 Honda claims 40.9mpg, which isn’t much of an improvement over the 1.5-litre petrol’s 38.2mpg, and high-mileage drivers will be better off with a diesel from one of the car’s rivals.